X-WMS/xwms-docs/content/index.md

 ---
+title: Everything you need to know about XWMS Documentation
+description: Comprehensive and user-friendly documentation to help you manage your account, configure integrations, and get started quickly with XWMS.
 seo:
   title: Everything you need to know about XWMS Documentation
   description: Comprehensive and user-friendly documentation to help you manage your account, configure integrations, and get started quickly with XWMS.